parttimenerd/jfreventcollector/README.md

 - additional descriptions: please contribute yourself
 - versions of the JDK in which every event, field, ... is present
 - examples for events and their fields for the renaissance benchmark with different GCs
+- AI generated descriptions for events and their fields

 The event collection is presented at [SapMachine](https://sap.github.io/SapMachine/jfrevents/), created by [jfrevents-site-generator](https://github.com/parttimenerd/jfrevents-site-generator).